gkalpak/angular/aio/content/guide/upgrade-lazy.md

   ]
 })
 export class MainAngularModule {
-  // Empty placeholder method to prevent the `Compiler` from complaining. ngDoBootstrap() {}
+  // Empty placeholder method to satisfy the `Compiler`. ngDoBootstrap() {}
 }
 </code-example>

 This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
-It also defines an empty `ngDoBootstrap()` method, to prevent the {@link Compiler Compiler} from complaining.
-This is necessary, because the module will not have a `bootstrap` declaration on its `NgModule` decorator.
+It also defines an empty `ngDoBootstrap()` method, to prevent the {@link Compiler Compiler} from returning errors.
+This is necessary because the module will not have a `bootstrap` declaration on its `NgModule` decorator.

 <div class="alert is-important">

-  You do not add a `bootstrap` declaration to the `NgModule` decorator, since AngularJS will own the root template of the application and ngUpgrade will be bootstrapping the necessary components.
+  You do not add a `bootstrap` declaration to the `NgModule` decorator since AngularJS owns the root template of the app and `ngUpgrade` bootstraps the necessary components.

 </div>